Savannah Personal Injury Attorney

 • We have a long track record of success, including the largest injury verdict obtained in Chatham County history ($18 million).
 Our results showcase our skill and commitment.

-• Our personal injury lawyers prioritize communication.
-We aim to always provide regular case updates that keep our clients informed about their personal injury claims every step of the way.
+• We prioritize communication and aim to always provide regular case updates that keep our clients informed every step of the way.

 • We make our legal services affordable by operating on a contingency fee basis.
-This means you won’t pay your Savannah personal injury lawyer unless we obtain financial compensation on your behalf.
+This means you won’t pay unless we obtain financial compensation on your behalf.

-What Compensation Is Available in a Personal Injury Case in Savannah?
+What Compensation is Available in a Georgia Personal Injury Case?

 If you have been seriously injured after an accident due to the negligence of someone else, you may be able to make a personal injury claim to receive damages.
-Here are the two categories of compensatory damages: Monetary compensation certainly can’t solve all your problems or fix all the issues caused by your personal injury accident.
+From our Savannah brain injury attorneys to our Savannah catastrophic injury lawyers, our team will help you navigate the intricacies of the legal system to ensure you receive fair compensation for your losses and injuries.
+Monetary compensation certainly can’t solve all your problems or fix all the issues caused by your accident.
 However, it can help ease the burden of high medical expenses and soften any future medical treatment expenses you might need.
 Additionally, you could be out of work for a long time, and you deserve to be compensated appropriately.
 In Georgia, you would be entitled to the following types of compensation if you are successful in a personal injury claim:

 Economic Damages